-STATE OF CALIFORNIA ss · COUNTY OF SANTA CRUZ I, TOM M. KELLEY, County Clerk and ex-officio Clerk of the Board of Supervisors of the County of Santa Cruz, State of California, do hereby certify that the foregoing is a true and correct copy of a resolution passed and adopted by and entered in the minutes of the said Board.
-In Witness whereof I have hereunto set my hand and affixed the seal of the said Board, on Acc.
-24 ,19 69 TOM M. KELLEY, County Clerk
+I, TOM M. KELLEY, County Clerk and ex-officio Clerk of the Board of Supervisors of the County of Santa Cruz, State of California, do hereby certify that the foregoing is a true and correct copy of a resolution passed and adopted by and entered in the minutes of

+In Witness whereof I have hereunto set my hand and affixed the seal of the said Board, on Dec .
+24 ,19 69

+TOM M. KELLEY, County Clerk